Douglas Grant

 • Advising an EU commodities trader in relation to compliance with global anti-corruption and sanctions regimes.

-Douglas has experience of acting in and advising on a wide range of shipping disputes, and has spent six months on secondment at a leading shipping firm.
-Recent work includes:
+Douglas has experience of acting in and advising on a wide range of shipping disputes and has spent six months on secondment at a leading shipping firm.
+Current and recent work includes:

 • Acting for the owners in a claim for general average, led by Stephen Kenny KC.